-The SENCO of the secondary school will come into our school for a meeting with our SENCO.
+The SENCO of the secondary school will meet with our SENCO.
 They will discuss the needs of all the children who are receiving SEN support.
 Children with SEND are offered additional transition visits to the secondary school.
 Pupils will be prepared for the transition by: